Persecution of Uyghurs in China: Initial "Strike Hard Campaign Against Violent Terrorism"

 During the run-up to the 2008 Beijing Olympics, the Chinese state began to emphasize weiwen (stability maintenance) which led to an intensification of repression across the country.
 Some within the Party warned that increased action to combat instability which might not even exist could lead to a spiral of repression and unrest.

 In April 2010, after the July 2009 Ürümqi riots, Zhang Chunxian replaced the former CCP secretary Wang Lequan, who had been behind religious policies in Xinjiang for 14 years.
-Following the unrest, party theorists began to call for implementing a more monocultural society with a single "state-race" which would allow China to become "a new type of superpower".

-Policies to further this goal were first implemented by Zhang Chunxian.
+New policies were implemented by Zhang Chunxian.
 Following an attack in Yunnan Province, Xi Jinping told the politburo "We should unite the people to build a copper and iron wall against terrorism", and "Make terrorists like rats scurrying across the street, with everybody shouting, 'Beat them!
 In April 2014, Xi traveled to Xinjiang and told police in Kashgar that "We must be as harsh as them, and show absolutely no mercy."
 A suicide bombing occurred in Ürümqi on the last day of his visit.

 In 2014, a secret meeting of CCP leadership was held in Beijing to find a solution to the problem, which would become known as the Strike Hard Campaign Against Violent Terrorism.
 In May 2014, China publicly launched the campaign in Xinjiang in response to growing tensions between the Han Chinese and the Uyghur populations of Xinjiang.
-In announcing the campaign, CCP general secretary Xi Jinping stated that "practice has proved that our party's ruling strategy in Xinjiang is correct and must be maintained in the long run".
+Following the announcement of the campaign, CCP general secretary Xi Jinping held the Central Symposium on Work in Xinjiang, where he outlined new CCP policies toward Xinjiang and stated that "practice has proved that our party's ruling strategy in Xinjiang is correct and must be maintained in the long run".

 In 2016, there was a brief window of opportunity for Uyghurs with passports to leave China; many did so but had to leave relatives and children without passports behind.
 Many of these families have not been reunited.

-Following guidance from Beijing, CCP leadership in Xinjiang commenced a "People's War" against the "Three Evil Forces" of separatism, terrorism, and extremism.
+Following guidance from Beijing, CCP leadership in Xinjiang commenced a "People's War" against the "Three Evils" of separatism, terrorism, and extremism.
 They deployed two hundred thousand party cadres to Xinjiang and launched the Civil Servant-Family Pair Up program.
 Xi was dissatisfied with the initial results of the People's War and replaced Zhang Chunxian with Chen Quanguo in 2016.
 Following his appointment Chen oversaw the recruitment of tens of thousands of additional police officers and the division of society into three categories: trusted, average, and untrustworthy.
 He instructed his subordinates to "Take this crackdown as the top project", and "to preempt the enemy, to strike at the outset".